 You can practice this exercise without any aids.
 But if you prefer to be guided, we’ve created a mindful breathing audio exercise which is available on our resources page.

-This is an ideal exercise to do if you’re feeling anxious about an event, such as giving a speech or meeting an important client.
+This is a quick exercise, ideal for those moments when you want to centre yourself when you’re feeling anxious about something you’re about to do, such as speak in a group or meet someone new.
 Sit in front of a clock or watch that you can use to time the passing of one minute.
-For the entire minute focus your attention on your breathing and nothing else.
+For the entire minute focus your attention on your breath and nothing else.

 3. Mindful eating

 Mindfulness does not always have to look like quiet breathing.
 You can find moments of mindfulness is all types of activities, like walking or eating.
 Mindful eating not only helps you to find focus, but you may also find that you eat less.

 When you sit down to your meal or a snack, simple eat without doing any other activities like watching TV, talking or reading.
 As you eat, pay attention to the way the food looks (the colour, shape, texture), what it smells like, how it tastes, what sounds come from your mouth as you eat it and what it feels like as you chew and swallow the food.

 If you’re keen to learn more about mindful eating specifically, take a look at our blog Mindful Eating: The What, Why and How with Dietitian Nina Mills here.